ruichen199801/leetcode-java/README.md

 <li>My own solutions to LeetCode questions in <strong>Java</strong> programming language</li>
 <li>All solutions have been accepted on LeetCode, and most of them have the best performance in terms of time and space complexity</li>
 <li>I will be updating new questions and their solutions weekly (hopefully)</li>
-<li>It would be great if you could share better solutions or kindly point out any mistake I made</li>
+<li>It would be great if you could share better solutions or kindly point out any mistake I may have made</li>
 <li>Wish you a happy journey on learning algorithms!</li>
 </ul>